Translate

 Knock.

-If something calls your name at night, don’t answer unless you see its face.
+Her grandmother’s warning surfaced in her head, sharp as a slap: If something calls your name in the night, child, don't you dare answer unless you can see its face.

-“Get it together,” she muttered.
+“Get it together,” she muttered to the empty room.
 “Wrong door.
-Somebody drunk.”
+Just some drunk neighbor.”

 Knock.